Donate Timeshare Scam

 6. Donate Timeshare Scam:

-Most charities or organizations won’t take timeshare for two reasons, they are not willing to pay the expensive maintenance fees and mostly they do not have a use for it, Donate timeshare scam is not a solution.
+Most charities or organizations won’t take timeshares for two reasons: they are not willing to pay the expensive maintenance fees, and they mostly do not have a use for them.
+A donate timeshare scam is not a solution.

 - the "REAL" solution is:

-No more debt (if still owed), paying the mortgage.
+- No more debt (if still owed); pay the mortgage.

-No more threating collections notices or phone calls (in case of default),
+- No more collections notices or phone calls (in case of default),

 Information to share

 If you liked this article, please help us to share this information to more people in order to avoid more timeshare scams victims, how?

 - Share this link http://www.timesharescam.com/blog/45-donate-timeshare-scam/ on your favorite blogs and forums